 When people get a serious diagnosis from their doctor, it's not uncommon to get a second opinion.
-Johns Hopkins Pathology has some of the world's leading medical experts.
+Johns Hopkins Pathology employs some of the world's leading medical experts.

 Here are some frequently asked questions about second opinions.